News & Events

 Let’s be stigma-free

-Mind HK and MINDSET Hong Kong’s Antistigma Campaign
+Mind HK’s Antistigma Campaign

 Watch our campaign video and start the journey to destigmatise mental health together.